chaos-mesh/website/docs/user_guides/dashboard.md

 **Note:**

-> If `dashboard.securityMode=false` is set, This section be invisible.
+> If `dashboard.securityMode=false` is set, this section will be invisible.